 Your choices as a traveler directly influence Willemstad's local economy.
 Contribute positively by supporting local businesses and fair practices.

 If you wish to donate, research local charities or community projects rather than giving money without intermediaries to people.
-This confirms your contribution makes a sustainable and structured impact on the community.
+This confirms your part makes a sustainable and structured impact on the community.
 Inquire with reputable local organizations about their needs and how you can support them.

 Your travel choices directly define the local economy.
 Opt for establishments that prioritize local sourcing and employment, which circulates money within the community.